nicolasgoutaland/LazyProperty/README.md

 ##Limitations
 Only __strong__ properties are supported.
 Lazy __weak__ properties may instantiate a new instance at each call.
+__atomic__ properties are not supported.
+When overriding __atomic__ properties, you have to override getter and setter.
+Using LazyProperty on an atomic property will result in compiler a warning message.

 ##Installation
 __Cocoapods__: `pod 'LazyProperty'`<br>